 If you saved your seed, you should be able to complete the next step: click on each word in the correct order.

-You can click on the extension icon again and see that you hold zero ATOMs and your first public address in the form
+Click the extension icon again.
+It shows your first public address in the form

-If you click on the drop-down labeled Cosmos at the top you can see how many assets from other supported networks, you have:
+Click the drop-down menu labeled Cosmos at the top of the screen to see how many assets from other supported networks you have:

-You can also open the Keplr dashboard page (opens new window) which interfaces with the extension.
-Take note of how the dashboard at this address is a web page loaded from a website and as such is not a trusted partner.
+You can also open the Keplr dashboard page (opens new window), which interfaces with the extension.
+Note that the dashboard at this address is a web page loaded from a website and, as such, is not a trusted partner.
 It will never ask you for your mnemonic or your password.

-Now would be a good time for you to save your mnemonic and password safely before you put valuables in your wallet.
+Be sure to save your mnemonic and password safely before you put any valuables in your wallet.

 # Purchase one ATOM